Take Five Scholars Program

-- Degrees are awarded and diplomas issued after the completion of the Take Five semester or year, and only after all Take Five courses are successfully completed.
+- Degrees are awarded and diplomas are issued after the completion of the Take Five semester or year, and only after all Take Five courses are successfully completed

-- Grades for courses taken in the fifth year will be included in the GPA, and the final (end of the fifth year) GPA will be used to calculate Latin Honors.
+- Grades for courses taken in the fifth year will be included in the GPA, and the final GPA (at the end of the fifth year) will be used to calculate Latin Honors

-- Take Five courses cannot be audited or used to repeat previous coursework.
-However, one course per semester may be taken on the S/F option.
+- Take Five courses cannot be audited or used to repeat previous coursework, but one course per semester may be taken on the S/F option

-Additional details about Commencement, yearbooks, etc., are available in the Take Five Scholars Program Acceptance Manual distributed to each student after being accepted into the Take Five Scholars Program.
-Information is also available at www.rochester.edu/College/CCAS/TakeFive.
+Additional details about commencement, yearbooks, etc., are available in the Take Five Scholars Program Acceptance Manual given to each student after being accepted into the Take Five Scholars Program.
+See the Take Five page for more information.